s-SA Region (sub-Saharan Africa) Overcoming Import / Export and Distribution challenges

 Then there are the many different languages spoken and understood across Africa.
 Thus documents, submissions, product labelling and so on must be clearly understood and accepted from country to country.

-Drug from a study in Lithuania was needed in Ghana.
-However, required to be translated – so this was routed to Kenya Customs Bonded depot, whilst the labels were verified by Ghana FDA so that GMP relabelling could be performed, approved and despatched to sites in Ghana.
+Case Study – Drug from a study in Lithuania was needed in Ghana.
+However, needed to be translated – so this was routed to Kenya Customs Bonded depot, whilst the labels were verified by Ghana FDA so that GMP relabelling could be performed, approved and despatched to sites in Ghana.

 Differences in regulatory requirements can affect shipping and distribution channels.